dexter-lab-sudo/customer-churn-prediction-ml/README.md

 # 📊 Customer Churn Prediction using Machine Learning

-> A Data Science project focused on predicting customer churn using classification models and extracting business insights.
+> A Data Science project focused on predicting customer churn and understanding the key factors that influence customer retention.

 ---

 ## 📌 Objective

-To predict which customers are likely to churn and identify the key factors driving customer attrition.
+To predict which customers are likely to churn and identify the main drivers behind customer attrition.

 ---

 ## 🎯 Motivation

 This project was built as part of my preparation for Data Science master's programs.
-I focused on understanding how machine learning models can be used to solve real-world business problems like customer retention.
+While working on this, I wanted to understand how machine learning can be applied to real business problems like customer retention and why customers leave.

 ---

 ## 📂 Dataset

 * Telco Customer Churn Dataset
-* Contains customer demographics, services, charges, and churn status
+* Includes customer demographics, services used, charges, and churn status

 ---